gjbex/training-material/Fortran/Integrate/README.md

 Integrate
 =========

-This illustrates the implementation by two user defined bypes of and abstract type that declares an abstract procedure.
+This illustrates the implementation by two user defined types of and abstract type that declares an abstract procedure.

 What is it?